loadmill/loadmill-docs/README.md

 3. Choose a title for the blog post and add some content.
 4. Click on the little arrow by the **SAVE DRAFT** button, choose **Publish Now** and click on **PUBLISH NOW** to confirm.

-And that is the end of our user story for today.
+Once the post is published, our user story is complete.

 ### Step 3: Save
 The last step is to go back to the network tab, right-click any request and click on **Save as HAR with content**.
 This will save all the recorded requests into a [HAR file](https://en.wikipedia.org/wiki/.har) which we can now import into Loadmill.